-- The Bank adjusts the value of any collateral received to adjust for possible future fluctuations in the value of the collateral in line with the requirements specified by RBI guidelines.
-These adjustments, also referred to as 'haircuts', to produce volatility-adjusted amounts for collateral, are reduced from the exposure to compute the capital charge based on the applicable risk weights. - 4) Description of the main types of collateral valuation and management: Bank presently accepts deposits (deposited with the Bank) as eligible financial collateral
+- 3) The Bank adjusts the value of any collateral received to adjust for possible future fluctuations in the value of the collateral in line with the requirements specified by RBI guidelines.
+These adjustments, also referred to as 'haircuts', to produce volatility-adjusted amounts for collateral, are reduced from the exposure to compute the capital charge based on the applicable risk weights. - 4) The bank has credit mitigation in form of SBLC from UOB group companies and also direct corporate guarantee for some network clients.
+These are SBLC from UOB group companies and CG from strong/well banked network clients and hence considered acceptable mitigation. - 5) Description of the main types of collateral valuation and management:

+Bank presently accepts deposits (deposited with the Bank) as eligible financial collateral